ABOUT

 The Strad Magazine

-Cristian de Sá was born of Portuguese and Italian heritage and he is a citizen of the United Kingdom and Portugal.
-At 13, he was awarded the Leverhulme Scholarship from the Royal Academy of Music and and entered the class of the French violinist, Maurice Hasson, his longtime professor.
-Further studies with Tasmin Little, who remains a mentor, and Maxim Vengerov enabled him to graduate with First Class Honours and the ‘J & A Beare Prize,’ especially awarded to the outstanding violin graduate.
-He completed his conservatoire education at the Mozarteum University, Salzburg under the guidance of Pierre Amoyal.
+Cristian de Sá is of Portuguese and Italian heritage, and a citizen of the United Kingdom and Portugal.
+He commenced his studies with his longtime professor, Maurice Hasson, at the Royal Academy of Music aged 13 as a Leverhulme Scholar and continued his studies in London with Tasmin Little, who remains a mentor, and Maxim Vengerov.
+He was awarded the ‘J & A Beare Prize,’ upon his graduation, traditionally gifted to the outstanding violin graduate.
+He completed his conservatoire education at the Mozarteum University, Salzburg in the class of Pierre Amoyal.

-He has had the fortune to know and receive advice from eminent musicians; James Ehnes, Steven Isserlis, Phillippe Graffin, David Stern, Rodney Friend, Pinchas Zukerman & the late Menahem Pressler.
+He has had the fortune to know and receive further inspiration from James Ehnes, Steven Isserlis, Phillippe Graffin, David Stern, Pinchas Zukerman & the late Menahem Pressler.

 “…one of the great violin stars of the future…”